srodriguez2742/Loan_Loss_Predictions/README.md

 ### Feature Inspection and EDA

-After all was said and done there were 75 features remaining which were both categorical and continuous.
-Through inspecting our remaining features there were some numerical features that needed some manual attention to be cleaned such as interest rate and balance utilization which had percentages and needed to handled in order to convert them from objects to float/integers.
+After the preliminary cleaning, there were 75 features remaining which were both categorical and continuous.
+Through inspecting our remaining features there were some numerical features that needed some manual attention to be cleaned such as interest rate and balance utilization which had percentages and needed to dealt with to convert them from objects to float/integers.
 Also, there were two features that were FICO range high and low which we took the average, created a new column, and dropped the original columns.

 There were some categorical features were dropped due to having too many unique values and creating dummy variables for all unique values would have cause overfitting issues with our modeling.
-Additionally, there we had a feature for State of the loan recepient which we converted to regions as per the Census defined regions as 50 dummy variables was causing issues with our preliminary models as well.
+Additionally, there we had a feature for State of the loan recipient which we converted to regions as per the Census defined regions as 50 dummy variables was causing issues with our preliminary models as well.

-To note, for each categorical feature I produced inspected their histograms and barplots with respect to loan status i.e. Fully Paid or Charged Off, to see how the differing groups were influenced by each each status.
+To note, for each categorical feature I produced inspected their histograms and barplots with respect to loan status i.e. Fully Paid or Charged Off, to see how the differing groups were influenced by each status.
 Each continuous feature I investigated I plotted a histogram, boxplot, and the given feature by issue date to see trends in the underlying features separated by loan status groups as well.

 #### Loan Amount